AaltoGoWood/gowood-poc/README.md

 # GoWood Poc

-Proof of concept for the GoWood raw material tracking.
+The repository contains a proof of concept implementation for the GoWood project.
+GoWood related raw material origin tracking and carbon accounting.

+For more detailed description of the project goals and reasoning behind the implementation see https://github.com/AaltoGoWood/gowood-poc/blob/master/docs/GoWood-technical-description.pdf

 # Getting started

 You can start each of the application services separately or all at once using docker-compose.
 Instructions for both below.

 Notice that you can also start some the services with docker-compose and some manually on the terminal.
 For this you need to momentarily disable (comment out) those services from docker-compose.yml that you wish to start manually OR start everything with docker-compose and then manually stop the ones you are planning to start on the terminal yourself.

 ## Prerequisites